 Analytics drive iteration.
 Weekly review of win rates by project type, budget range, and proposal style tells the freelancer where to tighten filters, where to adjust the AI prompt, and which project categories to start bidding on manually for higher conversion.

-The insight most freelancers miss: automation does not replace your judgment — it amplifies the judgment you encode into your filters and prompts.
+The insight most freelancers miss: automation doesn't replace your judgment.
+It amplifies the judgment you encode into your filters and prompts.
 A well-configured auto bidder placing 80 targeted bids per week will outperform a manual bidder writing 15 proposals per day, because volume and consistency compound over time.

 How FreelancerAutoBid Bridges Both Approaches

 When you spot a project that deserves extra attention, you can still write and submit a manual proposal through Freelancer.com as you normally would.
-The extension does not interfere with manual bidding — it adds automated coverage on top of whatever manual effort you choose to invest.
+The extension doesn't interfere with manual bidding.
+It adds automated coverage on top of whatever manual effort you choose to invest.

 See the full feature set at FreelancerAutoBid features and the setup walkthrough at how it works.

-The choice between manual and freelancer auto bidding is not binary.
-The freelancers who win the most projects use automation for coverage and manual effort for precision — and FreelancerAutoBid is built for exactly that workflow.
+The choice between manual and freelancer auto bidding isn't binary.
+The freelancers who win the most projects use automation for coverage and manual effort for precision.
+FreelancerAutoBid is built for exactly that workflow.
 Compare plans or see how it stacks up against alternatives.